systemd/systemd/docs/ENVIRONMENT.md

   in a more compact format that reduces the amount of disk space required by the journal.
 Note that journal files in compact mode are limited to 4G to allow use of 32-bit offsets.
 Enabled by default.

+`systemd-pcrphase`, `systemd-cryptsetup`:

+* `$SYSTEMD_FORCE_MEASURE=1` — If set, force measuring of resources (which are marked for measurement) even if not booted on a kernel equipped with systemd-stub.
+Normally, requested measurement of resources is conditionalized on kernels that have booted with `systemd-stub`.
+With this environment variable the test for that my be bypassed, for testing purposes.